paint-brush

 If you know network engineering, you know the secrets of the universe

-The network remains the backbone of our digital economy, enabling us to work, learn, and be entertained no matter where we are in the world.
+The network remains the backbone of our digital economy, enabling us to work, learn, and be entertained no matter where we are.
 While trends may come and go, the network is still here, and all the amazing technology we enjoy would be nothing without it.
 Network engineers are the architects of change and impact in our world; they design and maintain the most complex infrastructures.
 In the age of artificial intelligence, is networking sufficient?
 After observing the industry for a decade, I would like to share my thoughts.

 A movement of resistance